FINRA BrokerCheck Scraper - Broker & Advisor Data

 How much does FINRA BrokerCheck Scraper cost to run?

 FINRA BrokerCheck Scraper uses pay-per-event pricing: $0.10 per run start plus $0.001 per record.
-A 1,000-record search costs about $1.10, which is less than you'd spend re-keying one profile from the BrokerCheck website.
+A 1,000-record run costs about $1.10, whether you pull full detail records or fast listing-level records (fetchDetails: false) — same price either way.

 What data can I get from FINRA BrokerCheck?